vmg/sundown/README.md

 -------

-There is nothing to install. `Hoedown` is composed of 3 `.c` files (`markdown.c`, `buffer.c` and `array.c`), so just throw them in your project.
+There is nothing to install. `Hoedown` is composed of 3 `.c` files (`markdown.c`, `buffer.c` and `stack.c`), so just throw them in your project.
 Zero-dependency means zero-dependency.
 You might want to include `render/html.c` if you want to use the included XHTML renderer, or write your own renderer.
 Either way, it's all fun and joy.